duncangrubbs/lets-go-api/README.md

 5. [MongoDB](https://www.mongodb.com/) - JSON database
 6. [Mocha](https://mochajs.org/) - Javascript test assertion library
 7. [Chai](https://www.chaijs.com/) - For simulating HTTP requests when testing

+I am using mongoDBCompass and Postman as resources for testing the API routes and the database.

 **See the wiki for API documentation.**